 My contribution to the Raku module ecosystem includes the following modules oriented to system administration:

-The Jargon File is a dictionary made by old-school developers and hackers whose oldest terms began to be used in the MIT in the 50s.
+The Jargon File is a dictionary made by old-school developers and hackers whose oldest terms began to be used in the MIT in the 1950s.
 In 1975 began its compilation at Stanford University giving rise a file called 'Jargon-1'.
-Its content distils a great variety of irony and sense of humor that the communities of developers used to refer 'their stuff' and certain situations derived from their relationship with other workgroups.
+Its content distils a great variety of irony and sense of humor that the communities of developers used to refer 'their stuff' and certain comic and ironic situations derived from their relationship with other workgroups.
 Here you have the repository that contains all versions of the Jargon file.

 Ken Thompson designed and implemented the first UNIX operating system in 1970, also created the B programming language, which was the predecessor of the C programming language, also defined UTF-8 encoding initially on a paper napkin...
 All this among other stuff influenced notably the sciences of computer theory.
 In 1983 Ken Thompson received the Alan Turing award together with Dennis Ritchie for their contribution to the development of the general theory of operating systems (specifically the implementation of UNIX) and talked about 'Trust in trust', demonstrating that it's very difficult to detect a Trojan at low level.
 Here you have the document that contains this demonstration.